Caripson/ProML/docs/import_inheritance.md

 ## Practical Application & Examples

-PromptLang uses an `@import` statement.
+ProML uses an `@import` statement.
 When one prompt imports another, its blocks are merged.
 By default, local blocks override imported blocks.

 ### Example: Inheriting and Overriding a Style

 Let's define a base style for a chatbot.

-**File: `/styles/base_chatbot.prompt`**
+**File: `/styles/base_chatbot.proml`**
 ```
 STYLE:
   - persona: "A helpful AI assistant."